The Control center shows the features in use and the health and security of the network.

 The Control center is the first page you see whenever you sign in to Sophos Firewall.
-The page is arranged into six areas which provide an overview of the features being used as well as the health and security of your system.
+The page is arranged into six areas that provide an overview of the features being used and the health and security of your system.

-No configuration is required on this page however if you would like more details on the information shown here, see below.
-Otherwise, to continue setting up Sophos Firewall skip to Interfaces.
+You don't make any configuration changes on this page.
+For details about the information shown here, continue on this page.
+Otherwise, to continue setting up Sophos Firewall, see Interfaces.

 The system panel is broken down into four areas to give you a quick overview of various system parameters.
 The first area has four icons representing the following:

 - Performance: Shows the overall performance of Sophos Firewall in terms of resource usage, such as CPU and RAM.

 - Services: Shows if all services are running as expected.